loreanvictor/callbag-common/docs/what-are-callbags.md

 <br>

-None of these are available under our previous communication scheme.
-This is the expanded communication scheme we want for streams:
+None of these are available under our previous communication scheme, and we need an expanded communication scheme to be able to work properly with streams:

 ```bash | --no-term
 => [GREETING] "Give me data whenever you have some"                              # --> us to source